sustainablesource/sustainablesource/index.md

 we believe in, the responsibility to create beautiful software that people will want to use, and the ease of mind that we can sustain our lives while doing so.

-a new license
+A new license
 -------------

-smart contracts
+Smart contracts
 ---------------